saraa123/django_project_tracker/README.md

 * Apply the remaining validation requirements to the checkout form:
     - Currently some inputs purposefully don't have validation so as to make it easier during assessment i.e. postcode, telephone number, and address.
 In the future I would apply validation so as to ensure the correct pieces of data are supplied.

+* The charts can sometimes take a while to load, therefore I’d like to find a way to reduce the lag they produce.

 ### Other Areas of Interest
 * In the future I want to utilise git more and create different branches for development.
 * PEP8 - I would change the project name so all the letters were lowercase.